top of page

 grief turned to rot,

-rooms sealed off for so long that nothing can breathe.
+rooms sealed off so long that nothing can breathe.

 And it leaks.